mcvavy/Telemetry-WebAPISwagger-UI/README.md

 # Telemetry UI-WebAPI Swagger Read ME

 ### The onion architecture is employed in this sample application
 > ####The onion arhicture follows the inversion princple.
-Dependencies are inverted in ward to the doman models.
+Dependencies are inverted in ward to the domain models.
 An image will help clarify the intent
 ![Image of onion architecture](https://sbrakl.files.wordpress.com/2014/11/111814_1006_onionarchit6.png?w=625)

 Solution Folder Structure